nikodemus/foolang/README.md

       - [x] self
       - [ ] createInstance.
 5h
       - [ ] instance variables.
 5h
-      Both self and instance variables require that eval_in_env knows the current receiver.
-I think this is the perfect opportunity to turn lexenv into context that holds also self and a 'still-valid'
-      refcell: then returns can (1) check that they're still value, and (2) unwind until the method holding the right refcell.
 - [x] Method evaluator (handles ^ in method bodies)
 - [X] ~~return in an expression context "just returns".
 Est 5h.~~
 - [x] "comments" (preserved in the AST and methods, returned using help: #selector) Est 5h.